 The Propwatch Project is funded entirely through grants, charitable contributions, and the generosity of individuals who share our vision of a society grounded in rational, informed dialogue.
 We prioritize independence, avoiding advertising or external influences that could compromise our educational objectives.
 Every contribution directly supports our efforts to develop engaging resources and conduct innovative research, ensuring that our mission continues to reach and empower individuals with the tools to recognize and resist propagandist messaging.

 This project was inspired by the pioneering work of the Institute for Propaganda Analysis (IPA).
 Founded in 1937, the IPA was created to educate the American public about propaganda and spark rational thinking, to help the public have well-informed discussions on current issues.
-The organization focused on domestic propaganda that might become a possible threat to the democratic way of life.
+The organization focused on domestic propaganda that could ultimately threaten the democratic way of life.